On this page

-A pipelined processor does not execute one instruction at a time.
-Five instructions are in flight simultaneously, each at a different stage: one is being fetched, one decoded, one executed, one accessing memory, and one writing its result.
+A pipelined processor doesn’t execute one instruction at a time.
+Five instructions are in flight simultaneously, each at a different stage: one being fetched, one decoded, one executing, one accessing memory, one writing its result.
 This works beautifully — until one instruction produces a value that the very next instruction needs to read.

 Consider two consecutive add instructions where the second uses the result of the first.
 The first instruction computes its result in the Execute stage.
 The second instruction reads its operands in the Decode stage — which happens one cycle earlier.
-Without intervention, the second instruction reads a stale value from the register file, because the first instruction has not written its result back yet.
+Without intervention, the second instruction reads a stale value from the register file, because the first hasn’t written its result back yet.

 This tutorial dissects the bypass module — sixty lines of Verilog that solve this problem without ever stalling the pipeline for register-to-register dependencies.
 It detects the conflict in real time and reroutes the computed value directly from the later pipeline stage back to the ALU input, before the clock edge commits the wrong answer.

-🔵 Deep Dive: This technique is called “data forwarding” or “bypassing.”
-It is one of the three canonical solutions to data hazards in pipelined processors (the others being stalling and compiler-level instruction reordering).
-Every modern CPU from the ARM Cortex-M4 to Apple’s M-series implements some form of forwarding.
+This technique is called “data forwarding” or “bypassing.”
+It’s one of the three canonical solutions to data hazards in pipelined processors (the others being stalling and compiler-level instruction reordering).
+Every modern CPU from the ARM Cortex-M4 to Apple’s M-series implements some form of it.

 Key instruction format for this ISA: